Logger

 Actions

-You can alter the default log level (for integrations without a specified log
+The logger.set_default_level action alters the default log level (for integrations without a specified log level).

 An example call might look like this: